Pokémon Super Mystery Dungeon: Plot

-After story

 Some time later, the player has returned to working at the Expedition Society, but has lost motivation since their partner left.
 Ampharos advises the player to seek out a Pokémon named Xatu on the possibility of bringing back their partner.
-Upon reaching him, Xatu tells the player that Mew is living in a dungeon called Mystery Forest.
+Upon reaching him, Xatu tells the player that Mew is living in a forest.
 However, the Mew the player finds is nothing like their partner.
 Initially returning home alone, the player discovers Mew following them and Ampharos brings him on to help the player with work.
-After several days of work, the player and Mew bond, allowing the player to get over the pain of their partner's departure.
-However, the player wakes up one day on the Serene Village hill with Mew gone and no memory of how they wound up there.
-After returning to the headquarters and not finding Mew there either, their memories come flooding back: Mew had gotten sick at some point and Xatu feared Dark Matter might be involved.
-Thinking the hill might help, the player took Mew there but was attacked by an unknown party upon arrival.
+The player and Mew bond, soothing the player's grief for their partner.
+However, Mew is kidnapped by an unknown party.

-Immediately, Ampharos and Mawile come forward with a letter saying the individuals that took Mew were at Purifying Cave.
-At the depths of the cave, the player discovers the kidnappers were Nuzleaf and the Beheeyem, having learned of Dark Matter's presence in Mew and intending to destroy Mew before Dark Matter could revive.
-The player demands that Mew stays, as they can't bear losing another friend.
-The player's Harmony Scarf begins to glow and revives the partner.
-Ampharos, Mawile and Xatu then show up and explain that the partner was inside Mew and the kidnapping was a ruse to bring the partner back.
-Mew then returns home, and the player and partner resume their work.
+The player finds the kidnappers and discovers they were Nuzleaf and the Beheeyem, having learned of Dark Matter's presence in Mew and intending to destroy Mew before Dark Matter could revive.
+The player demands that Mew stay, as they can't bear losing another friend.
+The player's Harmony Scarf glows and revives the partner.
+Ampharos and Xatu arrive and explain that the partner was inside Mew and the kidnapping was a ruse to bring the partner back.
+Mew returns home, and the player and partner resume their work.